pudly/schmopera-hugo/content/articles/in-review-adriana-lecouvreur-at-roh.md

 date = "2017-02-08T11:21:00+00:00"
 lastmod = "2017-02-08T13:42:00+00:00"
 publishDate = "2017-02-08T12:56:00+00:00"
-slug = "in-review-adriana-lecouvreur-at-roh"
-title = "In review: Adriana Lecouvreur at ROH"
+short_description = "In his role debut as Maurizio, Brian Jagde was a total standout performance.
+An athletic, strapping Count, Jagde had all the virile charisma that actor-types love.
+His sound was a throaty, grounded tenor with unreal beauty, and he wisely chose a handful of moments to show almost impossible volume.
+With Gheorghiu, Jagde created an honest relationship between Maurizio and Adriana.
+They had chemistry and respect for each other, reminiscent of Tosca and Cavaradossi. " slug = "in-review-adriana-lecouvreur-at-roh" title = "In review: Adriana Lecouvreur at ROH"
 +++